Christianity in Iran: History

 Armenian Monastery of Saint Taddeus, West Azerbaijan, Iran.
 Believed by some to have been first built in 66 AD by Saint Jude.
 Local Armenians believe that he and Simon were both buried here.
 In 1329, the church was reconstructed after an earthquake destroyed the structure in 1319.

 Assyrian Mar Toma church near Urmia, Iran.

 According to the Acts of the Apostles there were Persians, Parthians and Medes among the first new Christian converts at Pentecost.
 Since then there has been a continuous presence of Christians in Iran.

 During the apostolic age Christianity began to establish itself throughout the Mediterranean.
 However, a quite different Semitic-speaking Christian culture developed on the eastern borders of the Roman Empire and in Persia.
 Syriac Christianity owed much to preexistent Jewish communities and to the Aramaic language.
 This language had been spoken by Jesus, and, in various modern Eastern Aramaic forms is still spoken by the ethnic Assyrian Christians in Iran, northeast Syria, southeast Turkey and Iraq today (see Assyrian Neo-Aramaic, and Senaya language).

 From Persian-ruled Assyria (Assuristan), missionary activity spread Eastern-Rite Syriac Christianity throughout Assyria and Mesopotamia, and from there into Persia, Asia Minor, Syria, the Caucasus and Central Asia, establishing the Saint Thomas Christians of India and erecting the Nestorian Stele and the Daqin Pagoda in China.

 Early Christian communities straddling the Roman-Persian border found themselves in the midst of civil strife.
 In 313, when Constantine I proclaimed Christianity a tolerated religion in the Roman Empire, the Sassanid rulers of Persia adopted a policy of persecution against Christians, including the double-tax of Shapur II in the 340s.
 The Sassanids feared the Christians as a subversive and possibly disloyal minority.
 In the early-5th century official persecution increased once more.
 However, from the reign of Hormizd III (457–459) serious persecutions grew less frequent and the Persian church began to achieve a recognized status.
 Through the Battle of Avarayr (451) and the resultant treaty of 484, for example, the Persian Empire's numerous Armenian subjects gained the official right to profess Eastern Christianity freely.
+Ultimately, the many Christian martyrs in Persia came to be commemorated in Christian memory, including through a collection of texts of Syriac literature known as the Persian martyr acts.
 Political pressure within Persia and cultural differences with western Christianity were mostly to blame for the Nestorian schism, in the course of which the Roman Empire church hierarchy labelled the Church of the East heretical.
 The bishop of Ctesiphon (the capital of the Sassanid Empire) acquired the title first of catholicos, and then patriarch, completely independent of any Roman/Byzantine hierarchy.